SAEON/somisana/toolkit/README.md

 ## Install the Toolkit dependencies

+Python dependencies are managed as part of the source code.
+Some of the libraries reuire 3rd party binaries to be installed separately

 ### Install pipenv

 Pipenv is a wrapper over the regular pip package manager, but with a slightly better mechanism for locking dependencies of referenced libraries (I believe).
 Dependencies are managed via the `Pipfile` and the `Pipfile.lock`